tingwai-to/greendeal/README.md

     * **`min_count`**: (int)

         Minimum number of "seats" to be sold in order for the seller to claim their funds.
-If `min_count` not met by expiration time, buyers can get a refund.
+If `min_count` is not met by expiration time, buyers can get a refund.

     * **`max_count`**: (int)